ESCOMP/mizuRoute/README.md

 4. Compiling the source code (rive network preprocessor and routing program).
 Once you have all the above, you can compile mizuRoute source codes using the following steps: Navigate to your local copy of the mizuRoute directory and go to the build subdirectory.

-    1. Edit F_MASTER and FC (to your desired compiler).
-You may also need to set NCDF_PATH and you may need to add some extra entries if you are using a different Fortran compiler or your setup is different (if someone wants to contribute an actual configure script that would be great).
+    1. Edit F_MASTER (name of path befor build directory) and FC (compiler name: gnu, intel or pgi) and FC_EXE (compiler executable name).
+You may also need to set NCDF_PATH.
+You may need to add some extra entries if you are using a different Fortran compiler or your setup is different (if someone wants to contribute an actual configure script that would be great). openMP (shared memory parallel processing) directive is implemented to prallelize the routing process.
+To activate openMP, set `isOpenMP`= `yes`.

     2. Type make under directory where Makefile is located.
 If all goes well, this will create  the executable runoff_route.exe (or process_river_topology.exe) to the bin directory.
 You may get some warnings (depending on your compiler settings), but you should not get any errors.